braddle/osf-resources/CDCD Githubt Actions/README.md

 ![New Repository form](resources/new_repo.png)

-Create a new directory outside this project and copy the content of the `app` directory into it.
+Create a new directory called `cicd-lab` outside this project (I suggest creating it in your home directory) and copy the content of the `app` directory into it.

-check the application works
+check the application works by running the following command

   - `npm install`
   - `npm test`